Evanston0624/ASRT_model_Android/python_qtz/README.md

 pip install -r requirements.txt
 ```

-### Convert the TensorFlow model to TensorFlow Lite.
+### Convert the ASRT model to TensorFlow Lite or ONNX.
 If you want to convert the ASRT_model to ONNX, TensorFlow Lite, and Core ML, please refer to the readme.md at path ./python_qtz/.
 The ASR model in this project is trained using the THCHS30, ST-CMDS, AIShell-1, Primewords, MagicData, and Mozilla Common Voice 14.0 (TW) datasets, encompassing 1430 phonemes.

 First, load the ASRT model:
 ```